kircherlab/TF_enrichment_workflow/README.md

 ## Usage

+### Open chromatin regions

+This workflow was used with the following data:

+- blood open chromatin regions: Corces et al (2016) Nat Genet. https://doi.org/10.1038/ng.3646
+- cancer open chromatin regions: Corces et al (2018) Science https://doi.org/10.1126/science.aav1898

+The data can be downloaded and preprocessed by exectuing the `download_data.sh` script.

 ### Transcription factors

 To use this workflow transcription factor data needs to be downloaded and added to the `transcriptionfactors/` folder.
 This worklow was designed and only used with the predicted TFBS of the JASPAR Core Collection.
 An instruction how to download them is written in the directory.

 ### Input parameters